pmhalvor/whale-speech/README.md

 # 📣🐋 Whale Speech
-A pipeline to map whale sightings to hydrophone audio.
+A pipeline to map whale encounters to hydrophone audio.
 ## Installation
 M1:
 ```bash